Selected and recent features, essays, and interviews.

 The subreddit Change My View is built on the proposition that we’ve at least got to listen to people we disagree with.

-How Politics in Trump’s America Divides Families
+How Politics in Trump’s America Divides Families, The Atlantic

 A progressive family in suburban Philadelphia refused to take down a “Black Lives Matter” sign when conservative relatives came to visit.

 The Evolution of John Fetterman, Inside Climate News

 Pennsylvania’s lieutenant governor, now running for U.S. Senate, supported carbon caps when he was mayor of Braddock and a fracking moratorium during his unsuccessful 2016 Senate campaign.
 Now, Fetterman balances the “existential threat” of climate change with a need for “energy security.”
 This piece was also published in State Impact Pennsylvania.